OCR-tech/CubeOCR/README.md

 ## License
 - This project is licensed under the MIT.
 See the [LICENSE](https://github.com/OCR-tech/CubeOCR/blob/main/LICENSE) for details.
-- This project depends on other software and packages using different open source licenses:
+- This project depends on other software and packages:
     - [Tesseract-OCR](https://github.com/UB-Mannheim/tesseract) uses the Apache License, Version 2.0.
 See the [LICENSE](http://www.apache.org/licenses/LICENSE-2.0) for details.
     - [Leptonica library](http://www.leptonica.org/) uses the BSD 2-clause License.
 See the [LICENSE](http://www.leptonica.org/about-the-license.html) for details.